 - Write a headline.
 Use a short and compelling headline that is likely to resonate with your target audience.
 Calls-to-action that invite the customer to do something work well.
 Just be careful not to exert excessive pressure or make unsubstantiated claims.
 Check the full list of Amazon’s ad requirements to understand what may get your ad rejected.
 The translation feature will allow your ad to appear in the language in which a user is shopping (within a list of supported languages).

 - There is a beta option to upload a custom image.
-If you take advantage of this feature, be sure the image is crisp and will display clearly in a variety of placements.
-Lifestyle images that allow the shopper to imagine the product in context work well.
+If you take advantage of this feature, be sure the image is high-resolution and will display clearly in a variety of placements.
+Lifestyle images that allow the shopper to imagine the product in context create an emotional connection to your product, which adds value and brand loyalty.

 - Select up to three products to advertise in the campaign if it’s linked to a store.
 We recommend running a Sponsored Brand campaign focused on a single product line, and using the full three slots available for products.
 If you’re linking to a product list page you can select more products.
 Amazon recommends at least five.